Website Best Practices

 - Academic Compliance: Ensure that the requirements for any accrediting bodies’ specific accreditation language is published at the appropriate level of visibility throughout the relevant sections of the website.

 - Senate Bill 17 Compliance: Ensure that any new or updated content on the university website adheres to the provisions of .
 Content updates must reflect the university’s alignment with state law and maintain the clean audit received in 2024.
-Any references to questionable content should be reviewed/approved in advance, revised or removed at the direction of the Office of Institutional Excellence and Culture.
+Any references to questionable content should be reviewed/approved in advance, revised or removed at the direction of the Division of Institutional Excellence & Culture.
+Frequently asked questions and general guidance pertaining to Senate Bill 17/Texas Education Code 51.3525 can be found on the Texas Education Code 51.3525 Compliance web page.

 - Board of Regents Rule 3.01.2e Compliance: Ensure that any new or updated content adheres to Board of Regents Rule 3.01.2e, “Ƶ is prohibited from giving preferential treatment to any private or public organization or individual.”
 For example, by linking to any outside vendors’ website from Ƶ’s website, Ƶ could be viewed as giving this vendor preferential treatment.